Looking for a Christmas tradition just for you and your partner? There are some great ways to start your own Christmas traditions as a couple.

 - Make gingerbread cookies together.
 Decorating gingerbread cookies can be a lot of fun, plus you get a tasty treat.
 There is no reason this has to be a kids activity.
 You could even take some of the cookies to an elderly family member or give some to your neighbors.

 - Make a holiday bucket list.
 Come up with all of the things you want to do together during the holiday season.
-You can use my free holiday bucket list printable and hang it on the fridge and try to mark off as many of the activities as possible.
+You can use the holiday bucket list printable that comes with my Christmas planner and hang it on the fridge and try to mark off as many of the activities as possible.

 - Camp out in the living room with the Christmas tree all lit up.
 There is something magical about a Christmas tree all lit up at night.
 Make a pallet on the floor and camp out like you did when you were kids.
 If you really prefer to sleep in your bed, just stay there for a movie and some popcorn.